Speaker 11.04.25

 View More

-Pillsbury lawyers have deep experience advising clients on compliance with economic sanctions imposed by the U.S., EU, UK and other allied governments under the International Economic Emergency Powers Act and the Trading with the Enemy Act, including sanctions regulations administered by the Treasury Department’s Office of Foreign Assets Control (OFAC) with respect to countries such as Russia, China, Cuba, Iran, Venezuela, Sudan, Syria, North Korea and Myanmar/Burma, as well as Specially Designated Nationals (SDNs).
+Pillsbury lawyers have experience advising clients on compliance with economic sanctions imposed by the U.S., EU, UK and other allied governments under a broad range of legal authorities such as the International Economic Emergency Powers Act (IEEPA) and the Trading with the Enemy Act (TWEA), including sanctions regulations administered by the Treasury Department’s Office of Foreign Assets Control (OFAC) with respect to countries such as Russia, China, Iran, Cuba, Venezuela, North Korea, Syria, and Myanmar/Burma, as well as Specially Designated Nationals (SDNs).

-Pillsbury assists clients in interpreting Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR) requirements to determine if proposed transactions require prior government approval.
+Pillsbury assists clients in interpreting the Export Administration Regulations (EAR), International Traffic in Arms Regulations (ITAR), and UK and EU dual-use and military requirements to determine if proposed transactions require prior government approval.
 We help companies classify products on the Commerce Control List and the U.S. Munitions List, assist in preparing license applications and commodity jurisdiction requests, advise on export control law violation disclosures, conduct investigations, negotiate settlements, and defend clients in administrative enforcement proceedings and criminal prosecutions.

 International Trade Agreements